owais11-art/owais11-art/README.md

 - 👋 Hi, I’m Owais Khan.
 - 👀 I’m interested in mobile and web app development.
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning Backend development using PHP and Laravel.
 - 📧 You can email me at owaiszahoor79@gmail.com
 - 🔗 You can connect with me on [LinkedIn](https://www.linkedin.com/in/owais-khan-a482b9158/)